 The word "Tobacco" was never applied to the plant itself by the natives, rather it referred to the tubes used in smoking it.
-Our earliest information was supplied by Rodrigo de Jerez and Luis de Tores after they were sent out by Columbus with letters to the "Kahn of Cathy" (Helps, 1856:124; quoted by McGuire 1899:366).
-Oviedo (1535) was given the credit for being the first to use the word "tobacco" in reference to the plant itself.
+Our earliest information was supplied by Rodrigo de Jerez and to use the word "tobacco" in reference to the plant itself.
 None of the Indians of North and South